mgechev/blog.mgechev.com/_drafts/flux-in-depth.md

 - Model - domain specific data.
 For example, the todo items in our todo application.
 - UI state - the state of our view, which is not relevant to the model.
 For example, which dialog is opened right now.

 One common thing between MVC and flux is that the store *should not be aware* of its representation and it is better to be unaware of the way our application communicates with the back-end services!
 However, the store in flux is not equals to the model in MVC.
+Making the UI state external for the components help us create "pure components" (see bellow) and force the separation of concerns even further.
+Why this is so awesome?
+Well, our store is nothing more than a JavaScript object, which could be easily persisted!
+Imagine the world where you can make a "snapshot" of your UI and save it somewhere (database, localStorage, wherever).
+Later you can restore this "snapshot" quite easily!
 The store knows only of the existence of:

 ### Dispatcher